99markets/challenges/mobile.md

 - Be written as production-ready code
 - *"Be clean, my friend"*
-- Have detailed notes attached, explaining the solution, why certain things are included and why others are left out
+- Feel free to add a Readme file explaining the solution, why certain things are included and why others are left out

 We hope you have fun!
 We appreciate your time completing this exercise.